The immensely popular hatchback is about to get a makeover.

 While the adjacent renderings are not allowing us to hop inside the new Golf, spies caught the dashboard of a prototype without any camouflage whatsoever.
 The test vehicle had a dual digital setup with what looked to be a touch-sensitive bar for the climate settings in a very BMW fashion, positioned underneath the infotainment system on the center console.
 VW’s own official interior sketch further confirmed the revolution inside the Golf’s cabin, with the touchscreen expected to incorporate a vast majority of the functions to seriously cut down on the number of physical buttons.

 A variety of gasoline and diesel engines are going to be available, along with a couple of plug-in hybrid powertrains and even a new Golf TGI running on compressed natural gas.
-The fully electric Golf GTE will not be renewed since that’s what the ID.3 is for, while a newly developed mild hybrid system will cut emissions and fuel consumption.
+The fully electric e-Golf will not be renewed since that’s what the ID.3 is for, while a newly developed mild hybrid system will cut emissions and fuel consumption.